How to Track Docker Hub Metrics

 Graphing Docker Pulls

-This is where it starts getting interesting.
-We need to start visualizing the data we are retrieving from our monitoring stack.
-I created a baseline Grafana Dashboard that tracks 3 different images from Docker Hub; Alpine, cAdvisor and Ubuntu which I declared in the prometheus.yml.
+I created a baseline Grafana Dashboard that tracks three different images from Docker Hub; Alpine, cAdvisor, and Ubuntu, which I declared in the prometheus.yml.
 This is a good starting point for tracking your images.
-I didn't include Repository Stars as it was not relevant for my testing.
+I didn't include Repository Stars as it was irrelevant for my testing.

 Docker Hub Stats